dangeroustech/StreamDL/README.md

 - `pipenv run python streamdl.py -c config.yml -r 5`

-Alternatively, use the shell scripts provided depending on your environment:

-- `./setup_centos.sh`

-OR

-- `./setup_debian.sh`

 ## Config File

 Basic YAML format.
 See config.yaml.example for a couple of test sites.